b4ckspace/mqtt2ps3/README.md

-# mqtt2soundboard
+# mqtt2ps3

-Rewrites mqtt-messages from backspace home-automation to [soundboard](https://github.com/b4ckspace/soundboard)
+Rewrites mqtt-messages from backspace home-automation to ps3 with WebMAN

 ## Usage
 ### docker-compose